devkapa/skarcade/README.md

-# SKAR - A simple study utility suite for students
+# SKAR - A simple utility suite for students